laboratory10/fauro/README.md

 ### Section 2.4: Use of the SPI and I2C Buses
 TO BE COMPLETED

-### Section 2.5: Telemetry Types
-A key set of concepts that is important to understand for this project is how telemetry is organized.
-In fitting with the objectives of this project, data reported from AURO will look similar to how spacecraft telemetry is structured in industry.
-Messages sent from AURO to the ground can be one of two types: Event Telemetry (abbreviated to ETL) and Channelized Telemetry (abbreviated to CTL).
-ETLs can be thought of as a comprehensive system log.
-In the log, there are a number of entries with a timestamp that note the occurrence of a significant event.
-This is very similar to the Windows Event Viewer data, to give a parallel to non-spacecraft computing.
-Also like the Event Viewer, ETLs are each associated with a particular level to describe the type or criticality of the information they contain.
-At writing, possible ETL levels are RECORD, NOTICE, COMMAND, ALERT, CRITICAL, and LAUNCH.
-The `enums.h` file has more information about what each level means.
-In contrast to events, CTLs report specific values of interest at regular intervals that might change over time.
-An example would be a temperature sensor value.
-We want to be updated on what the latest readings look like and how it changes over time, but this information isn't necessarily associated with an event.

-### Section 2.6: Coding Conventions and Standards
+### Section 2.5: Coding Conventions and Standards
 TO BE COMPLETED

 While those FAURO-specific conventions are more aesthetic in nature, external standards are also in effect to make the code more reliable and fault tolerant.
 In 2009, NASA's Jet Propulsion Laboratory published the <a href=https://web.archive.org/web/20111015064908/http://lars-lab.jpl.nasa.gov/JPL_Coding_Standard_C.pdf>JPL Institutional Coding Standard for the C Programming Language</a>.
-As this standard aligns nicely with the objectives for this project, it was consulted extensively to improve AURO's FSW.
+As this standard aligns nicely with the objectives for this project, it was consulted extensively to improve FAURO's FSW.

 ### Section 3: Testing
 TO BE COMPLETED